History of Winnipeg Jets in Timeline

 1982: CJOB Serves as Radio Home

-CJOB served as the radio home of the Winnipeg Jets' original incarnation from 1972 to 1982.
+CJOB served as the radio home of their original incarnation from 1972 to 1982, and again from 1992 to 1996.

-1987: Winnipeg Whiteout Tradition
+1987: Winnipeg Whiteout Tradition Begins

 1992: CJOB Serves as Radio Home

-CJOB served as the radio home of the Winnipeg Jets' original incarnation from 1992 to 1996.
+CJOB served as the radio home of their original incarnation from 1972 to 1982, and again from 1992 to 1996.

-April 28, 1996: Original Winnipeg Jets Play Last Game
+April 28, 1996: Original Winnipeg Jets Last Game

 1996: CJOB Serves as Radio Home

-CJOB served as the radio home of the Winnipeg Jets' original incarnation from 1992 to 1996.
+CJOB served as the radio home of their original incarnation from 1972 to 1982, and again from 1992 to 1996.

-In the 2022-23 season, the Winnipeg Jets wore "Reverse Retro" uniforms based on the white uniforms worn by the original Jets from 1990 to 1996, recoloured to the current Jets' scheme.
+In the 2022–23 season, the Winnipeg Jets wore "Reverse Retro" uniforms based on the white uniforms worn by the original Jets from 1990 to 1996, again recoloured to the current Jets' scheme.

-June 25, 1997: Atlanta Thrashers Franchise Established
+June 25, 1997: Atlanta Thrashers Established

-1999: Whiteout at the World Junior Ice Hockey Championships
+1999: Whiteout Used at World Junior Championships

-2000: Number 99 Retired League-Wide
+2000: Wayne Gretzky's Number Retired League-Wide

 The number 99 was retired league-wide in honour of Wayne Gretzky by the NHL at the 2000 NHL All-Star Game.

-October 2009: Rumors of True North Bidding for Coyotes
+October 2009: True North Bids on Coyotes

-May 2011: True North Buys Team and Relocates to Winnipeg
+May 2011: True North Buys Atlanta Thrashers

 May 31, 2011: Thrashers Relocation to Winnipeg Confirmed